Skip to Content

 Making changes to your course enrollment after the drop/add deadline and receiving a grade of W or WF will not impact CPoS for that semester.

-At the semester drop/add deadline, your course enrollment will be reviewed a final time for CPoS financial aid purposes.
+At the full semester drop/add deadline, your course enrollment will be reviewed a final time for CPoS financial aid purposes.

 Yes, as long as the courses you are enrolled in are reflected as part of your program of study in DegreeWorks.
 This will include Carolina Core courses and courses that count toward a declared minor.